 And that, I believe, is the perfect outcome.

-Join the conversation in our Facbook Group Parents for gender equality
+Also join the parents’ conversation in our Facebook Group Parents for gender equality